Llactapata

 sunken walkway through Llactapata site

 In particular, a remarkable long sunken passageway was discovered that runs almost 150 feet back into the hillside, without doors or exits to either side, with a sight line to Machu Picchu at its far end directly over the various valleys in between.
-Further investigation by Dr Kim Malville showed that the corridor was aligned so as to be exactly in line with sunrise at the June Solstice, and with the rise of the Pleiades constellation, used in the Andes from time immemorial to tell the beginning of certain agricultural seasons.
+Further investigation by Dr Kim Malville showed that the corridor was aligned so as to be exactly in line with sunrise at the June Solstice, and with the rise of the Pleiades constellation, used in the Andes in the pre-Columbian era to mark the beginning of certain agricultural seasons.

 It therefore seems the Incas may have built Llactapata as a place from which they could both admire Machu Picchu and use it to take astronomical readings.